 How does MVP fit into the product development process?

-An MVP is typically used in the early stages of product development to validate assumptions and test the market.
+An MVP is typically used in the early stages of development to validate assumptions and test the market.
 It helps to reduce the risk of developing a product that no one wants or needs.

 Why building a Minimum Viable Product matters

-What to do after building an MVP?
+What to do after building an Minimum Viable Product?

-After building your MVP and validated your idea with your target audience, the next step is to move towards a Minimum Marketable Product (MMP).
+After building and validated your idea with your target audience, the next step is to move towards a Minimum Marketable Product (MMP).
 The MMP is a refined version of the MVP that includes all the essential features that the users demand.
 It is the product that has enough features and capabilities to satisfy early adopters and provide them with a complete experience.

 Building an MMP requires more time, money, and resources.
 However, it is essential to create an MMP because it will help you compete with other players in the market and meet your customers' needs.
 By focusing on your customer's needs, you can create a product that they will love, and that will, in turn, help you grow your business.